Controversies surrounding Silvio Berlusconi: Media control and conflict of interest

 The former Italian center-left coalition of Romano Prodi was often criticised for failing to pass a law to regulate the potential conflict of interest that might arise between media ownership and the holding of political office, despite having governed Italy for an entire legislature from 1996 to 2001.
-In 2002, Luciano Violante, a prominent member of the Left, said in a speech in Parliament: "Honourable Anedda, I invite you to ask the honourable Berlusconi, because he certainly knows that he received a full guarantee in 1994, when the government changed—that TV stations would not be touched.
+In 2002, Luciano Violante, a prominent member of the Democrats of the Left, said in a speech to the Chamber of Deputies: "Honourable Anedda, I invite you to ask the honourable Berlusconi, because he certainly knows that he received a full guarantee in 1994, when the government changed—that TV stations would not be touched.
 He knows it and the Honourable Letta knows it."

-The authors of the book Inciucio cite this sentence as evidence for the idea that the Left made a deal with Berlusconi in 1994, in which a promise was made not to honour a law in the Constitutional Court of Italy that would have required Berlusconi to give up one of his three TV channels in order to uphold pluralism and competition.
-According to the authors, this would be an explanation of why the Left, despite having won the 1996 elections, did not pass a law to solve the conflicts of interest between media ownership and politics.
+He also observed that, under the center-left governments from 1996 to 2001, Mediaset's revenue had increased by 25%.
+The authors of the book Inciucio cite Violante's speech as evidence for the idea that the center-left coalition made a deal with Berlusconi in 1994, in which a promise was made not to honour a law in the Constitutional Court of Italy that would have required Berlusconi to give up one of his three TV channels in order to uphold pluralism and competition.
+According to the authors, this would be an explanation of why the center-left coalition, despite having won the 1996 elections, did not pass a law to solve the conflicts of interest between media ownership and politics.

-Berlusconi's influence over RAI became evident when in Sofia, Bulgaria he expressed his views on journalists Enzo Biagi and Michele Santoro, and comedian Daniele Luttazzi.
+Berlusconi's influence over RAI became evident when in Sofia, Bulgaria, he expressed his views on journalists Enzo Biagi and Michele Santoro, and comedian Daniele Luttazzi.
 Berlusconi said that they "use television as a criminal means of communication".
 They lost their jobs as a result.
 This statement was called by critics "Editto Bulgaro".
 The TV broadcasting of a satirical programme called RAIot was censored in November 2003 after the comedian Sabina Guzzanti made outspoken criticism of the Berlusconi media empire.
-Mediaset, one of Berlusconi's companies, sued RAI over Guzzanti's program, demanding 20 million euros for "damages"; in November 2003 the show was cancelled by the president of RAI, Lucia Annunziata.
+Mediaset, one of Berlusconi's companies, sued RAI over Guzzanti's program, demanding 20 million euros for "damages"; in November 2003, the show was cancelled by the president of RAI, Lucia Annunziata.
 The details of the event were made into a Michael Moore-style documentary called Viva Zapatero!, which was produced by Guzzanti.